-The placebo pills are white in colour and do not contain any active ingredients.
+The placebo pills are white in color and do not contain any active ingredients.

-The inactive ingredients in the yellow pills are: anhydrous lactose, D&C yellow no. 10 aluminum lake, magnesium stearate, microcrystalline cellulose, polacrilin potassium, and povidone.
+The inactive ingredients in the yellow pills are: anhydrous lactose, FD&C yellow no. 10 aluminum lake, magnesium stearate, microcrystalline cellulose, polacrilin potassium, and povidone.

 The white placebo pills contain: anhydrous lactose, hypromellose, magnesium stearate, and microcrystalline cellulose.

 Each pack of Kenor contains 21 light yellow pills which contain 1mg of ethynodiol diacetate band 35 mcg of ethinyl estradiol.
-One of these is taken daily.
+One light, yellow pill is taken daily.
 The packs also contain 7 white placebo pills which have no active ingredients.

-If you miss one of the white active pills, you should take it as soon as you remember.
+In case you miss an active (yellow) pill, take it immediately once you remember.
 Your next pill should be taken at the normal time, even if you take 2 pills in one day.
-If you forget to take 2 active pills in a row, you should take 2 pills on the day you remember and 2 pills the next day.
-Then resume taking pills as normal.
-You should use a backup birth control method, such as condoms, for the next 7 days if you miss 2 active pills, as there is an increased risk for pregnancy during that first week.
+If you forget to take active pills for 2 days in a row, take 2 pills once you remember, and follow up by taking 2 pills the next day.
+Then continue to take the pills as scheduled.
+It is advisable to use a back-up birth control method, such as condoms, over the next 7 days if you miss 2 or more doses, as there is an increased risk of becoming pregnant during this 7 day period.
 Refer to the package insert or ask your doctor if you are not sure what you should do if you forget to take your pill(s).

 It is common to experience some side effects when taking Kelnor, but these are usually mild and often resolve after you have been taking Kelnor for a few weeks.
 Common side effects include: